WELCOME TO

 In addition to our ASA team, we have an experienced Teacher of Special Educational needs whose role includes specialist assessment and intervention.

 All our ASAs run the Lexia Program.
 This is a “personalised learning”, multisensory phonics approach.
 Lexia’s web based reading skills software focuses on improving reading comprehension by strengthening phonemic awareness, sound-symbol correspondence, decoding, fluency, phonics and vocabulary.
 The reading software is designed to serve all ages of students, including students with dyslexia.
 It provides independent practice and instruction, all of which aligns to synthetic phonics instruction.
-This can also be accessed at home.
+This can also be accessed at home (IT Help page).

 Each ASA is allocated a number of students for whom they act as Key Worker.
 Key Workers are members of staff individually assigned to our most vulnerable students in order to track and support their progress and well-being on a week-to-week basis.